Jill Officer

 Jill Officer (born June 2, 1975) is a Canadian curler from Winnipeg, Manitoba.
 Officer played second for the teams skipped by Jennifer Jones from 2003 to 2018 and while they were juniors.
 The team won a gold medal while representing Canada at the 2014 Winter Olympics.
 Team Jones was the first women’s team to go through an Olympic campaign undefeated.
 The team has also won two World Curling Championships in 2008 and 2018, while going through the later event without a loss on their way to gold.

 Officer has played on and off with Jones since she was 15.
 Together they won six national championships in 2005, 2008, 2009, 2010, 2015 and 2018.
 Officer's Scotties victories put her in an elite group of three to have won six titles.
 The group includes herself, Jennifer Jones, and Colleen Jones.
 She also won the Canadian Junior Curling Championships in 1994 together with Jones.

 In 2019, Officer was named the greatest Canadian female second in history in a TSN poll of broadcasters, reporters and top curlers.
 She was also named the sixth greatest Canadian curler in history.

-During the 2019–20 season, she coached the Tracy Fleury rink which includes her niece Kristin MacCuish.
+During the 2019–20 season, she coached the Tracy Fleury rink which included her niece Kristin MacCuish.
+She currently coaches the Beth Peterson rink.

 Early life and personal

 Officer was born on June 2, 1975, in Winnipeg, Manitoba.
 Her father, John was a former hockey player and is now a coach.
 Her mother Leslie, was a sports enthusiast and was trying to get Officer involved in many areas of sports.
 Officer took figure skating lessons, played soccer, gymnastics, and baton twirling.
 When she was 10, her mother Leslie signed her up for curling in the Highlander Curling Club.
 "I was always hanging around a curling club or a hockey rink, so I was bound to take up one of those sports," Jill said in an interview with Active Life Magazine.

 Officer trekked to Mount Everest base camp in 2006.

-Officer is a freelance writer and RBC Olympian, undertaking speaking engagements on behalf of Royal Bank of Canada.
+Officer was a freelance writer and RBC Olympian, undertaking speaking engagements on behalf of Royal Bank of Canada.
 She also writes for The Curling News.

 Officer was previously a reporter for the now defunct CKX TV station in Brandon, Manitoba.
 She currently resides in Winnipeg, Manitoba with her husband Devlin Hinchey, they have a daughter, Camryn.
 Officer studied Communications and Journalism/Broadcasting at Red River College Polytechnic.
 Her niece is curler Kristin MacCuish.

+Officer currently works as the director of high performance for Curl Manitoba.